markgdawson/markgdawson.github.io/index.md

 ---
 layout: default
-title: M-x Research
+title: Mark Dawson
 ---
 This is an example using Markdown...
+Test!